rickythewriter/simplepractice-interview-test/README.md

    I tested each requirement manually, and thoroughly.
    However, if time permitted, I would've also attempted writing spec tests, as I find this modular approach more organized.

-   As of 07/11/2022, I have added rspec tests for the appointment- and doctor- API's.

  * Were appropriate algorithms and data structures chosen?

    Yes, as there were no operations with a slow time complexitiy, such as O(n^2).

-   As of 07/11/2022, I have removed N+1 queries from the code.

  * Was it well written?
 Are the source code and algorithms implemented cleanly?
    Would we enjoy your code living along side our own?